-Modesty is not a vice, but excessive shyness can interfere with your personal life and career.
+Although modesty is not a fault, extreme shyness might interfere with your personal life and career.
 We have collected specific and really working methods that will help you finally get out of the cocoon and start communicating normally with people.

 1. Make a list of problem situations

-It is better to start solving a problem with the analysis.
-Therefore, take the time to remember and write down all the situations in which you feel embarrassed.
+It is preferable to begin problem solving with analysis.
+Therefore, take note of and write down any instances where you felt embarrassed.
 Be very specific.
 Instead of “talking to people,” indicate exactly which people you are talking about; strangers, members of the opposite sex, or those in power.

 When you take a problem apart, it already seems more solvable.